pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 > **Note:**
 >
-> TiDB Clinic is currently in the Beta testing stage for invited users only.
+> PingCAP Clinic is currently in the Beta testing stage for invited users only.
 If you need to upload data to the Clinic Server using Diag, contact [PingCAP technical support](https://en.pingcap.com/contact-us/) to get a trial account first.

 The following is an example output: